Duality for commutative group stacks

 In section~\ref{section_dualizability}, we address the question of the dualizability, that is: for a given commutative group stack~$G$, is $e_G : G\to DD(G)$ an isomorphism?
 We give a positive answer for some classes of stacks, mostly with properness assumptions (see~\ref{thm_dualizability}, \ref{thm_dualizability2}).
 This proves that the 2-functor $D(.)$ induces a 2-antiequivalence for these classes of group stacks.

 Sections~\ref{section_torsors} and~\ref{section_thm_square} are devoted to necessary preliminary discussions before dealing with the Albanese morphism.
-The former recalls basic facts about torsors under a commutative group stack, for the convenience of the reader, while the latter provides a variant of the famous ``theorem of the square'' for abelian stacks and for classifying stacks.
+The former recalls basic facts about torsors under a commutative group stack and gerbes banded by a sheaf of commutative groups, for the convenience of the reader, while the latter provides a variant of the famous ``theorem of the square'' for abelian stacks and for classifying stacks.

 Section~7 is devoted to the definition and first properties of the Albanese torsor and Albanese morphism.
 In section~\ref{section_PU} we prove its universal properties and compute some examples.

 Sections~\ref{section_rational_varieties} and~\ref{section_CS} are devoted to applications, respectively to rational varieties and in the context of the section conjecture.